beakerbrowser/bkr/README.md

 If no second directory is given, it will use the current directory.
 You can fork a checked-out dat site in place by running `bkr fork .`.

+If the archive is not yet downloaded into Beaker's internal cache, `bkr` will attempt to finish the download first.
+You can skip the download, and just clone what you have available, using `--cached`.

 Effects: